 What is the total cost of buying a property in Gibraltar?

-Total buying costs typically add 3% to 6% on top of the purchase price, depending on your buyer status, whether you need a mortgage, and the property price.
-For a £600,000 property, budget at least £18,000 to £22,000 in additional costs.
+Total one-off buying costs typically add 3% to 6% on top of the purchase price, depending on your buyer status, whether you need a mortgage, and the property price.
+For a £600,000 first-time buyer purchase, budget at least £20,000 to £25,000 in additional cash beyond your deposit.

 Do buyers pay estate agent fees in Gibraltar?